mlurch/startup/README.md

 <p> HTTPS: With this assignment I learned how to request a certificate so that your website can be secure.
 Secure websites are super important in order to protect information of visitors and of the owners as well.
 Now in order to go to a subdomain of my website I have to actually have created one. </p>

 <p> HTML Intro: I learned about the basic structure of HTML documents and how to add tables and images.
 It was fairly simple, although I do want to remember that as class is a classification and not the same as a class in object oriented programming at all. </p>

+<p> Simon HTML: I learned a lot about how the structure of HTML actually works.
+I think that I am finally starting to get the basic ideas down.
+By studying the deployment script for this project I also learned a few things about how writing scripts actually works, although this did raise some questions for me as well.
+I learned about the importance of pushing to GitHub often as well. </p>